bbeck13/RhythmRunner/README.md

 ![Image](./assets/readme/rr.png?raw=true)

-**Waring**: Play with caution.
+**Warning**: Play with caution.
 3 out of 5 doctors don't recommend running the rhythm to their family.

 Cover